mortenaa/kotlin-workshop-coroutines/01-slides-coroutines.md

 * Starts a coroutine with a new context
 * can be called from "normal" code
+* not usually used outside of tests or main function
 * waits for all contained coroutines to finish

 <!--